Parameter space exploration of ecological models: Sampling Techniques

 \subsection{Algorithms and extensions}

 As described above, the LH sampling generates an uniform distribution of samples in each parametric dimension.
-However, there is no guarantee that the correlation between two or more parameters will be zero, and the classical algorithm from McKay \cite{McKay79}, described in the previous section, usually produces correlations as high as 0.3 between pairs of factors, which can difficult or even compromise further analyses.
-In this section, we will present one algorithm designed to take into account the correlation between the parameter variables \cite{Huntington98}, using a single-switch-optimized sample reordering scheme.
+However, there is no guarantee that the correlation between two or more parameters will be zero, and the classical algorithm from McKay, described in the previous section, usually produces correlations as high as 0.3 between pairs of factors, which can difficult or even compromise further analyses.
+In this section, we will present one algorithm designed to take into account the correlation between the parameter variables \citep{Huntington98}, using a single-switch-optimized sample reordering scheme.
 We will present the general case of prescribing a correlation matrix, and will also present results for the trivial case of zero correlation terms.
-Other methods have been proposed to address this problem \cite{Ye98, Steinberg06, Florian92}, including methods that deal with higher-order correlation terms \cite{Tang98} using orthogonal designs.
+Other methods have been proposed to address this problem \citep{Ye98, Steinberg06, Florian92}, including methods that deal with higher-order correlation terms \citep{Tang98} using orthogonal designs and methods that resort to stochastic optimization based on simulated annealing \citep{Vovrechovsky09}.
 These methods, however, either impose severe restrictions on the number of samples that must be chosen or are too computationally intensive.

 In order to obtain the samples with prescribed correlation terms, we define as $C_{i,j}$ the desired $m \times m$ correlation matrix between the variables $x_i$ and $x_j$, and denote by $C_{i,j}^*$ the current correlation between $x_i$ and $x_j$.